RockLee0/Library-management/readme.md

   available?: boolean (default: true)
 }

 🧠 Advanced Features

-Mongoose Middleware
+1.Mongoose Middleware
-Logs a message after saving any book.
+2.Logs a message after saving any book.

-All have pre and post hook where you will be notified in console before and after creating data
+3.All have pre and post hook where you will be notified in console before and after creating data

-Contribution
+### Contribution
 Feel free to fork the repo and open pull requests.
 Open issues if you face any problems.